 This makes the document available on the web for you, or on a Windows application to check out later.
 The actual scanning ability is pretty good from what we’ve found, and it was very useful.
 We really like the way that it’s been kept very simplistic, similar to Evernote.

 They’ve also made sharing from the desktop available; you can now share directly to email addresses and choose what kind of access they have right from the desktop, which is quite powerful, allowing you to share the files and folders that your team can work on.

 Another great feature is the ability to see exactly who is viewing the document.
-Dropbox includes a little pop up, signaling who in your team is currently viewing, which can be really valuable.
+Dropbox includes a little pop-up, signaling who in your team is currently viewing, which can be really valuable.

-You can then jump into conversation then straight after with them, or you can talk to them separately on a service such as Slack.
+You can then jump into the conversation then straight after with them, or you can talk to them separately on a service such as Slack.

 There is a new file request area, where you can request access to certain folders or files inside of Dropbox, which is quite powerful because other team members can get involved and request certain items.

 They’ve also allowed Microsoft co-authoring inside of Dropbox, too, so now you can collaborate with Microsoft Word online, in a similar way to Google Drive, where you can edit together, but connect that with Dropbox, which is very beneficial.